Large-scale Maps of the Cosmic Infrared Background from Planck: Building new CIB maps

 The correlation between gas and dust varies across different physical environments and thus across the sky.
 Thus, we divide the sky into patches and perform the foreground modeling on one patch at a time, allowing us to turn this into an embarrassingly parallel problem.
-This procedure has already been proven to work very effectively in \citet{planck2014_xxx, planck2014_xviii}.
+This procedure has already been proven to work very effectively in \citet{planck2014_xxx} and in \citet{planck2014_xviii}.

 One caveat to this procedure is that a \textit{local} determination of the dust-to-gas ratios, and through that the CIB intensity, removes large-scale fluctuations of the CIB that extend beyond the size of the patches.
 In the power spectrum domain, we observe this as a sharp drop at low $\ell$.
-This effect has also been observed in \citet[][Fig.~7, right panel]{planck2014_xviii} and \citet{schmidt2015}.
-We show an example of this effect in Fig.~\ref{fig:hipass_filtering}.
+This effect has also been observed in \citet[][Figure 7, right panel]{planck2014_xviii} and \citet{schmidt2015}.
+We show an example of this effect in Figure \ref{fig:hipass_filtering}.
 There, we generate a simulated CIB map at 545\,GHz and subtract the mean value in each patch.
 For the patches, we use the HEALPix pixelization and demonstrate the effect for different Nsides.
 In the following, we refer to these larger HEALPix patches as superpixels.

 Due to this limitation, we set up our procedure as follows.
-The HEALPix pixels on which we locally perform the modeling are chosen to have an Nside of 16 (we further discuss this choice in Sect.~\ref{sect:validation:superpix}), giving us 4096 full-resolution pixels in one patch.
-After applying the model that is described in more detail in the following section, we convolve the full-sky maps of model parameters with a Gaussian kernel with an FWHM of $3^{\circ}$, thereby creating continuous maps of dust-to-gas ratios for different radial velocities, and for the zero point in the HI/FIR relation.
+The HEALPix pixels on which we locally perform the modeling are chosen to have an Nside of 16 (we further discuss this choice in Section \ref{sect:validation:superpix}), giving us 4096 full-resolution pixels in one patch.
+After applying the model that is described in more detail in the following section, we convolve the full-sky maps of model parameters with a Gaussian kernel with an FWHM of $3^{\circ}$, thereby creating continuous maps of dust-to-gas ratios for different radial velocities, and for the zero-point in the \ion{H}{i}/FIR relation.
 A similar version of this procedure has already been applied by \citet{planck2014_xxx} in their analysis of the large GASS field.

-To generate the dust model, these continuous parameter maps are then combined with the \ion{H}{i} data (Eq. \ref{eq:glm}), which is not subject to this spatial filtering.
-We further discuss the implications of this in Sect. \ref{sect:validation:superpix}.
+To generate the dust model, these continuous parameter maps are then combined with the \ion{H}{i} data (Eq. \ref{eq:glm}), which are subject to this spatial filtering.
+We further discuss the implications of this in Section \ref{sect:validation:superpix}.